-Where an Australian Apprentice is undertaking two part-time Australian Apprenticeships concurrently with the same employer, both Australian Apprenticeships may be eligible to attract the Hiring Incentive at the part-time rate.
+Where an Australian Apprentice is undertaking two Australian Apprenticeships (with qualifications and occupations listed on Appendix A - Australian Apprenticeships Priority List) concurrently with the same employer both Australian Apprenticeships may be eligible to attract the Priority Hiring Incentive at the part-time rate.

-Where an Australian Apprentice is undertaking two part-time Australian Apprenticeships concurrently with different employers, both Australian Apprenticeships may be eligible to attract the Hiring Incentive at the part-time rate.
+Where an Australian Apprentice is undertaking two part-time Australian Apprenticeships concurrently with different employers, both Australian Apprenticeships may be eligible to attract the Priority Hiring Incentive at the part-time rate.
 Where there are overlapping Claim periods, an employer can only claim up to one full-time rate for any one apprentice.

-2.3 Payment schedule and rates
+1.3 Payment schedule and rates

-The Hiring Incentive is paid according to the following schedule and rates:
+The Priority Hiring Incentive is paid according to the following schedule and rates:

-Time Period Full-time Rate Part-time Rate Six months from commencement or recommencement \$1,750 \$875 12 months from commencement or recommencement \$1,750 \$875
+Time Period Full-time Rate Part-time Rate Six months from commencement or recommencement \$2,000 \$1,000 12 months from commencement or recommencement \$3,000 \$1,500